Level compressibility in a critical random matrix ensemble: The second virial coefficient: Correction to level compressibility of order

 For the critical RMT, it is expected \cite{KrMac} that both $ \, \chi \, $ and $ \, C_2 \, $ have a pronounced ($\propto 1/N$) $ \, N$-dependence reflecting the finite size effects in $ \, \Sigma_2(\bar{n},N) $.
 The true value of $ \, \chi \, $ is obtained at the intersection of the the solid line with the vertical axis at the point

-(see Fig.\ref{ChiComp}) which should be compared to the analytical results for the critical PLBRM and the MNS exact result given by Eq.(\ref{Chi-Analit}) and Eq.(\ref{ChiMNS}), respectively:
+(see Fig.\ref{ChiComp}) which should be compared to the analytical results for the critical PLBRM and the MNS exact result given by Eq.(\ref{Chi-Analit}) and Eq.(\ref{ChiMNS}), respectively: \RR{

-Given an expectation that the missing term of order $b^{3}\sim 0.001$ is negative (as well as the term of order $b$) and thus Eq.(\ref{Chi-Analit}) {\it overestimates} $\chi$ by several parts of $10^{-3}$, the numerical result is very close to the analytical one and is clearly different to the MNS exact result.
+Given that the sign of this omitted correction of order $ \, b^{3}\sim 0.001\, $ is negative (by the expected alternation of signs $\chi^{(n)}\propto (-1)^{n}$), the difference between the best numerical fit and the analytical approximation has a right sign and a right order of magnitude.
+Thus, the numerical result is very close to the analytical one and is clearly different to the MNS exact result. }

 The true value of $ \, C_2 \, $ is expected to be zero \cite{KrMac}.
 Indeed, the numerically obtained coefficient $ \, C_2 \, $ goes to zero as $ \, N \, $ increases; see the inset of Fig.\ref{ChiComp}.
 This behavior of $ \, C_2 \, $ confirms good quality of our numerics.